 The protein encoded by this gene is a member of the G protein-coupled receptor family.
 This protein is one of four receptors identified for prostaglandin E2 (PGE2).
 Through a phosphatidylinositol-calcium second messenger system, G-Q proteins mediate this receptor's activity.
 Knockout studies in mice suggested a role of this receptor in mediating algesia and in regulation of blood pressure.
 Studies in mice also suggested that this gene may mediate adrenocorticotropic hormone response to bacterial endotoxin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTGER1 Gene

 PTGER1 (Prostaglandin E Receptor 1) is a Protein Coding gene.
 Diseases associated with PTGER1 include Tinea Barbae and Antenatal Bartter Syndrome.
-Among its related pathways are Peptide ligand-binding receptors and Eicosanoid ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Pathways in cancer.
 GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin E receptor activity.
-An important paralog of this gene is TBXA2R.
+An important paralog of this gene is PTGFR.

 UniProtKB/Swiss-Prot for PTGER1 Gene

 Receptor for prostaglandin E2 (PGE2).
 The activity of this receptor is mediated by G(q) proteins which activate a phosphatidylinositol-calcium second messenger system.
 May play a role as an important modulator of renal function.
 Implicated the smooth muscle contractile response to PGE2 in various tissues.